alioso/d8-front-end-development/exercise_constructing_a_basic_theme.md

 # Exercise: Constructing a basic theme

-**Step 1**: Go to your /themes/custom folder from youDrupal 8 root folder.
+**Step 1**: Go to your /themes/custom folder from your Drupal 8 root folder.

 * ***Create a folder***: bear_skin
 * ***Create a text file***: bear_skin.info.yml